nkmathew/intern-portal/README.md

 + Capture Ctrl+S keypress
 + Throw error when no date is specified
 + Clicking on the tabs should change the title of the tab
++ Stop running sql queries to fetch logbook entries and profiles for the logged in user.
+Use instead ActiveQuery methods available through the User model since they are connected through a foreign key

 ### Installation Steps